Armidon1/Obsidian-University/University/Magistrale/Cybersecurity/3 CFU/3 - CS - Application Level - Web Technologies.md

 ### What are Cookies used for?

 1. **Authentication:** The most common use.
 The cookie (session token) proves the client has authenticated.
+The user section needs to be protected but we should use it as a proxy for authentication and not for directly [[Authentication]].

 2. **Personalization:** Helps the website remember user preferences (e.g., theme, language).

 3. **Tracking:** Follows a user's behavior, often across different sites.
+This may be a problem because for example Google with his ADS service which is implement in basically all the websites, they can easily know everything about what you are doing.
+What happens if we simply choose "use only necessary cookies"?:
+	1. in theory they should put inside your browser only cookies which are needed to let work properly the website (90% of those websites are using a sort of standard)
+	2. May happen also that those 10% of the website (which use custom stuff), and sometimes nothing happens if you decide "use only necessary cookies" and just install also the ADS Version.

 **Third-Party Cookies**